mapsandapps/construct-3-games/README.md

 # My Construct 3 Games Monorepo

+Note: you can open these in the [Construct editor](https://editor.construct.net/), but you will need to set up Construct and Chrome to use [folder-based projects](https://www.construct.net/en/forum/construct-3/general-discussion-7/local-file-folder-saves-chrome-147071).

 ## Mirror Dice

 Roll & write game made for [Weekly Game Jam #148: "Mirror"](https://itch.io/jam/weekly-game-jam-148/rate/642444) in May 2020